AEW World Tag Team Championship: Belt design

 The AEW World Tag Team Championship belts were designed by Ron Edwardsen of Red Leather Belts.
 They have five gold plates on a black leather strap.
 The center plate has a blue globe at its center.
 At the center of the globe is AEW's logo, below the logo is a black banner that says "TAG TEAM" in gold, and below that is a nameplate for the reigning champions.
 Above the globe is a black banner that says "WORLD" in gold and below the globe is another black banner that says "CHAMPION" in gold.
 On either side of the center plate are two side plates each that each prominently display AEW's logo.
 The inner side plates additionally have a wrestler performing a piledriver while the outer side plates show a wrestler performing a standing choke hold.
 After FTR (Dax Harwood and Cash Wheeler) first won the title in September 2020, the belts received a minor update with a relief AEW logo on the center plate.
+In 2026, the belts received another update.
+The side plates were changed.
+The sideplates now feature smaller AEW logos, with focus on graphics depicting The Young Bucks performing the "Meltzer Driver", and FTR hitting the "Big Rig".

 Reigns

-Current champions Brodido (Brody King and Bandido).